codepath/android_guides/Troubleshooting-Common-Issues-with-Parse.md

 ### Passing ParseObject through Intent

 Often with Android development, you need to pass an object from one `Activity` to another.
 This is done using the Intent system and passing objects as extras within a bundle.
 Unfortunately, `ParseObject` does not currently implement `Parcelable` or `Serializable`.
 See [[the available workarounds here|Building-Data-driven-Apps-with-Parse#passing-objects-between-activities]].

+### Minimizing Number of Queries

+When using Parse, you can often have many different relations between models causing your app to send multiple queries out to get back all the required information.
+Whenever possible try to reduce the queries sent using "include" statements.
+Refer to the [relational queries](https://parse.com/docs/android/guide#queries-relational-queries) guide for more details.
+One caveat is that include only works for pointers to objects and as such does not work with [many-to-many relational data with ParseRelation](https://parse.com/docs/android/guide#objects-relational-data).
+See [this parse support post](https://www.parse.com/questions/can-i-use-include-in-a-query-to-include-all-members-of-a-parserelation-error-102) for further clarification.

+In addition, in certain situations making multiple queries to get all the required data for a screen is unavoidable.
+In these cases, encapsulating all the separate requests into a single object fetching java object can make data retrieval much more manageable in your activity.
+See [this android guides issue for a rough example](https://github.com/codepath/android_guides/issues/50).
+The idea here is to wrap all the queries to Parse in a container object which aggregates all the data and fires a listener once all callbacks have returned.

 ### Batch Save with Parse